 - Aging—people typically are prescribed seizure medications for life and, as they age, the amount of drug needed to be effective may change.

 - Pregnancy—this condition can temporarily affect drug metabolism and clearance.

 At the start of therapy, doses of levetiracetam may be gradually increased until a standard amount is reached.
 Once a stable dose is achieved, a blood level may sometimes be measured to ensure that it is within the therapeutic range.
-Since levetiracetam is an adjunct (secondary) medication, the doctor will consider the effectiveness of both drugs that are prescribed and adjust them as necessary.
+If levetiracetam is being used as an adjunctive (secondary) medication, the doctor will also consider the effectiveness of other drugs that are prescribed and may adjust them as necessary.